 A valid passport is required for international travel.
 Passports must be valid for six months after the end of the program.
 Information about visas will be provided after acceptance.

 Click “Apply Now” to begin an application.
 Application requirements will be presented in a checklist format.

 Program Duration: 10-16 weeks between May and August 2019.
 Information about start date and duration will be determined after acceptance.

-Interviews for priority admission will begin immediately following the priority deadline.
-Applications received after the priority deadline will be considered on a rolling basis until the final deadline.
+Interviews will be conducted on a rolling basis.
 It is highly recommended to apply early.

-Contextual design interns will be remotely mentored by the Global Health Design Initiative faculty and staff via phone, video chat, and email while performing work at the field sites.
-Therefore, contextual design interns must be comfortable with navigating a new setting and independently making decisions while at the field site.
+Interns will be remotely mentored by the Global Health Design Initiative faculty and staff via phone, video chat, and email while performing work at the field sites.
+Therefore, interns must be comfortable with navigating a new setting and independently making decisions while at the field site.
 Interns will be responsible for managing their time, arranging local accommodations and transportation, and maintaining contact with their mentors and family.